cannatag/ldap3/ldap3/docs/manual/source/testing.rst

 To execute the test_tls unit test you must supply your own certificates or tests will fail.

-The test package is available in the svn repository.
+The test package is available in the git repository.